ae6rt/photo-albums/README.md

 Sample photos are here:  https://github.com/ae6rt/sample-photos.
 Clone it and copy albums/ into this project's root directory.

 The backend is Java/JAX-RS.
-Start it using
+Open a Terminal, and start it using

    ./gradlew build run [-Daccess.logging]